What Is a Key Performance Indicator?

 - Understand shortcomings of the safety program; and

 - Evaluate important operational non-SMS elements (ROI, quality management, etc.).

-As you can see, KPIs are an SMS' monitoring system.
+As you can see, KPIs are SMS monitoring systems.
 They help ensure that safety isn’t compromised. and allow management to focus on what is truly important to the organization, even when these factors are not directly related to SMS performance.